You publish a blog.

 So how can you get a leg up?

-By tapping into strategies that your competitors aren’t using.
+By tapping into organic strategies that your competitors aren’t using.

 So I’ve put together six tactics you can use to get a leg up on your competition and start ranking your blog posts with consistency.